TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Introduction

-To overcome these limitations, we present the Drone Video-Text Match Dataset (DVTMD) constructed upon ERA with fine-grained and semantically diverse captions.
+To overcome these limitations, we present the Drone Video-Text Match Dataset (DVTMD) with fine-grained and semantically diverse captions.
 DVTMD contains 2,864 videos and 14,320 captions, with five unique descriptions assigned to each video.
-Unlike prior datasets that rely on generic motion-oriented labels and captions, our annotations deliberately capture multiple complementary and fine-grained aspects of each video: (\textit{i}) human figures and their actions, (\textit{ii}) objects and equipment present in the scene, (\textit{iii}) background settings and structural elements, (\textit{iv}) weather and environmental conditions, (\textit{v}) overall visual tone and stylistic attributes.
+Unlike prior datasets that rely on generic motion-oriented labels and captions, our annotations comprehensively cover five complementary and fine-grained dimensions of each video: (\textit{i}) human figures and their actions, (\textit{ii}) objects and equipment present in the scene, (\textit{iii}) background settings and structural elements, (\textit{iv}) weather and environmental conditions, and (\textit{v}) overall visual tone and stylistic attributes.
 By systematically integrating these dimensions, DVTMD provides richer semantic coverage and reduces redundancy across captions.
 This fine-grained annotation strategy strengthens text-video correspondence and facilitates more precise discrimination among visually similar aerial videos.

 Recent advances in large-scale vision-language pretraining, exemplified by CLIP \cite{radford2021learning}, have demonstrated strong image-text alignment capabilities.
 Building upon this foundation, CLIP4Clip \cite{luo2022clip4clip} adapts CLIP to the video domain via temporal pooling, while subsequent works \cite{gorti2022x, liu2022ts2, fang2023uatvr, shen2024tempme} refine alignment by modeling visual-text interactions.
 However, their effectiveness does not fully transfer to drone text-video retrieval.
 As shown in Figure \ref{fig:intro}, UAV videos, captured from aerial viewpoints, cover wide scenes with multiple moving targets and complex backgrounds.
 Compared with ground-view videos, they involve larger spatial scales, diverse object sizes, and dynamic environments.
 CLIP-based methods emphasize global cues such as scene layout or dominant motion, but this coarse alignment often fails, as brief captions typically describe only subclips or subregions.
 To overcome this limitation, we introduce fine-grained alignment by establishing correspondences between video patches and word tokens.
 This approach is capable of capturing localized details, such as individual objects, vehicles, or human actions.
 However, it often overlooks higher-level contextual information, including the broader environment, spatial layout, and collective activity within the scene.
 For UAV scenarios, both global semantics and local details are indispensable.